NipponNoraneko/fbdasm/DETAILS.md

 Data bits (one and zero) are represented as a single audio-signal cycle, of differing lengths/frequencies.
 Details are in the next subsection.

 Whenever data is to be sent out to the cassette recorder, it will be packaged as follows:
- 1. **the sync**, a stream of 20,000 zero bits (about nine-and-a-half seconds' worth of signal).
+ 1. **the sync**, or "gap", a stream of 20,000 zero bits (about nine-and-a-half seconds' worth of signal).
 Presumably for sync, though it's way overkill.
- 2. **the announce stream**, an equal number of N one bits, N zero bits, and one final one bit.
+ 2. **the announce stream**, or "tape mark", an equal number of N one bits, N zero bits, and one final one bit.
  3. **the payload** - the actual datastream.
  4. **the checksum**, which is a 16-bit word count of how many one bits were in the datastream, followed by a final, single one bit.